 Editor's note: The above information may be updated.

-- A SL Positioning Server UE can be discovered and selected for result calculation for the case of partial coverage and out of coverage.
+- A SL Positioning Server UE can be discovered and selected for result calculation for out of coverage when LMF cannot support calculation assistant due to missing network coverage.
+Additionally, functionalities of positioning method determination, assistant data distribution and SL reference UE selection can be performed by SL positioning server UE for out-of-coverage scenario.

-Editor's note: Whether the SL Positioning Server functionalities can support more functionalities, e.g. SL Positioning/Ranging method determination, operation coordination, resource coordination and scheduling, in addition to result calculation is FFS.

 - Multiple UEs may be involved in a single Ranging/Sidelink Positioning session.

 - Whether measurement results or Ranging/Sidelink Positioning results are exchanged over the SR5 depends on the negotiation during the control signalling.